-I recently completed my Positive Psychology doctoral course and have to say it was one of those types of courses where every single week of the term was *jam-packed* with thought-provoking insights that lend themselves well to multiple facets of everyday life.
+I recently completed my Positive Psychology doctoral course; a course jam-packed with thought-provoking insights that lend themselves to multiple facets of everyday life.

-For those of you not familiar with positive psychology, it is essentially the examination and exploration of human happiness.
+For those unfamiliar with positive psychology, it is essentially the study and exploration of human happiness.

 - the role of empathy and altruism in Internet behaviors;

 - the role of attachment and affiliation manifest in social media;

 - the role of social and mobile technologies in individual and collective agency;

 - the positive power of storytelling in making social change;

 - and designing games and transmedia narratives for flow.

 My final for this course required a 15-20+ page paper on a positive media psychology subject of my choosing, which resulted in my writing the following paper: